alexrah/react-use-random-hook/README.md

 ## Overview

-This package exports a React hook, `useRandom`, which generates a random number between 0 and 1.
-The hook also provides a provider, `RandomNumberProvider`, which is required to enable `useRandom`.
+This package exports a React hook, `useRandomNumber`, which generates a random number between 0 and 1.
+The hook also provides a provider, `RandomNumberProvider`, which is required to enable `useRandomNumber`.

 ## Exported Functions